truvatech/truvatech/README.md

  - mechanics, machining, and welding shops
  - delivery & logistics
  - bitcoin mining & trading
- - various web-based businesses and products involving remotely setting up, and managing their cloud infrastructure
+ - various web-based businesses and products

 You can reach me by email yannick@ymrtech.com